 When preparing to have a conversation about a family member’s hearing loss, you have lots of time to think about what you will say and how the person might respond.
-When preparing, it is helpful to frame this as a process, rather than a single conversation.
-It may take a series of conversations over weeks or months for your loved one to admit they have a hearing problem.
+When preparing, it is helpful to frame this as a process rather than a single conversation.
+It may take a series of discussions over weeks or months for your loved one to admit they have a hearing problem.
 And that’s okay!
 Let the conversations proceed at their own pace.
-The last thing you want to do is to bully your loved one into getting hearing aids before they are ready.
-After all, hearing aids do no good if someone refuses to actually wear them.
+The last thing you want to do is push your loved one into getting hearing aids before they are ready.
+After all, hearing aids do no good if someone refuses to wear them.

 Choose a time when your loved one is relaxed and alone.
-Holidays or large gatherings can be stressful and may draw more attention to your family member’s hearing problem, making them sensitive to any perceived attack.
-A one-on-one conversation with no background noise also ensures that your loved one hears you properly and can participate in the conversation.
+Holidays or large gatherings can be stressful and may draw more attention to your family member’s hearing problems, making them sensitive to any perceived attack.
+A one-on-one conversation with no background noise also ensures that your loved one hears you correctly and can participate in the conversation.

 Now is not the time to beat around the bush with vague pronouncements about your concerns.
 Be direct: “Mom, I’d like to talk to you about your hearing.”
 Offer clear examples of symptoms you’ve noticed, such as having difficulty following television programs, asking people to repeat themselves, complaining that others mumble, or missing information in important conversations.
 Rather than focusing on your loved one’s hearing itself, talk about the impact of hearing problems on their everyday life.
 For example, “I’ve noticed you don’t spend as much time with your friends, and I wonder if your hearing problem has something to do with that.”